wind-m05/wind-m05.github.io/_posts/2022-11-14-Nonlinear-dynamics-Analysis-Immune-system.md

 ![condition32d](/assets/images/modeling-dynamics/condition3_2d.png)

 For condition 3 the coefficients $a_5$ and $a_6$ are considerably larger which implies that the growth rate of resting cells have increased as well as the conversion rate from hunting to resting cells.
 With condition 3, less hunting cells will be available due to the $HR$ term that acts as a balance.
-The rate of change of hunting cells will therefore overall be smaller that means that the density of hunting cells will overall reach smaller values which can be seen in [figure](condition33d) compared to \autoref{fig:cd2_3d}.
+The rate of change of hunting cells will therefore overall be smaller that means that the density of hunting cells will overall reach smaller values compared to condition 2.
 The time of convergence is approximately 6 times faster than condition 2, but the malignant cells reach steady state at a higher value.
 For condition 3, tumor remission with a cyclic pattern can be concluded.

 # Stability and contractive properties

-The dynamical system needs to be linearised to detect stability of a multidimensional fixed point in a non-linear system.
+For stability analysis, the dynamical system will be linearised.
 Therefore the Jacobian matrix must be computed:

 $$
 (M, H, R)=(x_1, x_2, x_3)